jwsohn612/jwsohn612.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Jinwon Sohn from South Korean and currently I am a fourth-year Ph.D. candidate in Statistics at Purdue University.
+Hi, I am Jinwon Sohn from South Korea and currently I am a fourth-year Ph.D. candidate in Statistics at Purdue University.
 Before entering the Ph.D. program, I worked at Datarize as a data scientist, contributing to evaluating recommendation models.
 During the Ph.D. program, my research has focused on integrating fairness-aware machine learning and generative modeling from statistical perspectives under the supervision of Professor Qifan Song.
 Plus, with active collaboration research, I have been expanding my research areas such as differential privacy and principal curve.
 Including the aforementioned topics, I am also interested in developing statistical methodologies particularly for synthetic data ultimately toward trustworthy statistical inference.
 I always welcome collaboration research.
 Feel free to reach out!

 Research Interests 💡
 ======